 - 1. Working on a local branch.
 Make a local clone of the Axom repo and create a branch to work on. - 2.
 Changing versions of system packages or other TPLs.
 To change a version of a system package, which applies to an LC platforms or a Docker container image we use for CI testing on GitHub, go into the directory axom/scripts/spack/configs.
 There you will find a sub-directory for each supported LC system type.
-Each sub-directory has a packages.yaml file which contains an entry for each system level package we rely on.
+Each sub-directory has a spack.yaml file which contains an entry for each system level package we rely on.
 Find the entry for the library you wish to update and change the version number.
 Do this for each system you want to test/change, including configurations in the docker subdirectory.

-Note: Alongside each packages.yaml in each system package directory, there is a compilers.yaml file containing compiler and version information for compilers we use for development and testing.
-If you wish to test and build with a new compiler or version on a system, modify the appropriate compilers.yaml file.
+Note: Inside of the spack.yaml for each system package directory, there is a compilers section containing compiler and version information for compilers we use for development and testing.
+If you wish to test and build with a new compiler or version on a system, modify the appropriate spack.yaml file.